top of page

 Genetic traits:

-Evolutionary Rationale: These genes were beneficial for individuals in agrarian societies or in regions where carbohydrate-based foods (grains, fruits, tubers) were abundant.
+Evolutionary Rationale: These traits are often seen in populations adapted to agrarian, carbohydrate-based diets — where consistent starch intake drove metabolic efficiency found in populations with long histories of agriculture, such as East Asians, some Mediterranean groups, and South Indians.
+These genes were beneficial for individuals in agrarian societies or in regions where carbohydrate-based foods (grains, fruits, tubers) were abundant.
 They allowed for efficient use of glucose as a primary fuel source.
-Found in populations with long histories of agriculture, such as East Asians, some Mediterranean groups, and South Indians.

 Best Diet Type: High-carb, low-fat with whole grains, legumes, and starchy vegetables.